j-schreiber/js-sf-cli-security-audit/README.md

     $ sf org audit init -o MyTargetOrg -d my_dir -p loose

 FLAG DESCRIPTIONS
-  -p, --preset=strict|loose|none  Select a preset to initialise permission classifications (risk levels).
+  -p, --preset=strict|loose|none  Preset to initialise defaults for permission risk levels.

     The selected preset is applied before any other default mechanisms (such as template configs).
 This means, values from a selected template override the preset.
 Consult the documentation to learn more about the rationale behind the